weikang9009/cv/readme.md

 1. 2014 Ertz, O., S.J.
 Rey and S. Joost.
 "The open source dynamics in geospatial research and education."
 Journal of Spatial Information Science, 8: 67-71.
+1. 2014 Folch, D.C. and S.J.
+Rey "The centralization index: A measure of local spatial segregation."
+Papers in Regional Science.
+Accepted 2014-08-18.
 1. 2014 Mack, E.A., Y. Zheng, S.J.
 Rey and R. Maciejewski.
   "Spatio-temporal analysis of industrial composition with IVIID: An Interactive Visual Analytics Interface for Industrial Diversity."